 Julia Marton-Lefèvre is a member of a number of boards focused on environment, development, education and good governance.
 She Chairs the Executive Committee of the Tyler Prize for Environmental Achievement and the Advisory Board to the Sustainable Biosphere Partnership.
 Other board memberships include the Geneva-based Graduate Institute of International and Development Studies, Oxford University’s James Martin School, the Global Institute of Sustainability (Arizona State University), the Prince Albert II of Monaco Foundation, Bioversity International, the Turkana Basin Institute, and the Institute for Sustainable Development and International Relations (IDDRI).
 Ms. Marton-Lefèvre is a Chevalier de la Légion d’Honneur of France, Chevalier dans l’Ordre de Saint-Charles, Monaco, and is the Edward P. Bass Distinguished Visiting Environmental Scholar at Yale University.
 She is a member of the World Academy of Art and Science and the World Future Council.
 Ms. Marton-Lefèvre recently stepped down as Director General of the International Union of Conservation of Nature.

 Rosina M. Bierbaum received an early introduction to pollution issues, growing up in smoggy Bethlehem, PA.
 Reading Rachel Carson’s The Sea Around Us at age 11 hooked her on a career to preserve the environment.
-Dr. Bierbaum is a Professor and Dean Emerita at the University of Michigan with appointments in both the School of Natural Resources and Environment, and the School of Public Health.
+Dr. Bierbaum is a Professor and Dean Emerita at the University of Michigan with appointments in both the School for Environment and Sustainability, and the School of Public Health.
+She is also a Professor in the School of Public Policy at the University of Maryland.
 Her experience extends from climate science into foreign relations and international development.
-She chairs the Scientific and Advisory Panel of the Global Environment Facility, serves on President Obama’s Council of Advisors on Science and Technology, is an Adaptation Fellow at the World Bank, and a lead author of the recently completed U.S. National Climate Assessment.
+She chairs the Scientific and Advisory Panel of the Global Environment Facility, served on President Obama’s Council of Advisors on Science and Technology, is an Adaptation Fellow at the World Bank, and a lead author of the recently completed U.S. National Climate Assessment.
 Rosina served for two decades in both the legislative and executive branches of the U.S. Government, including service as the Acting Director of the White House Office of Science and Technology Policy (OSTP).
 She has lectured on every continent, and in more than 25 countries.